evolverine/intimacy-toolbox/README.md

 # The COCO Pledge

 I call it a pledge, but maybe "statement of intention" or even "conversation starter" can define it better.
-It's meant to help us get on the same page, which these days is invaluable.
+It's meant to help us get on the same page, which is tricky these days.
 <a class="btn btn-primary" href="{{ site.baseurl }}{% link _pages/pledge.md %}">Read the COCO pledge</a>